 Price, who recently retired as Director of the University of Oklahoma’s Charles M. Russell Center for the Study of Art of the American West, has woven hundreds of little-known details of the artist’s experiences in his native California as well as in Mexico and New York into a fascinating history, and an appreciation of his abilities in several mediums, especially as an etcher.

-The book is available for pre-sale HERE.
+The book is available for sale in our store or online

 We invite you to explore our Edward Borein Gallery open during Museum hours and with tours by request.
 Below find a sampling of our incomparable collection of Edward Borein's work.